 Over the last year, my family has been working towards a family reunion that would unite us from across the world.
 All descendants from a man named Soren Moe, who would have been my Great, Great, Great Grandfather!
 The idea took us to the family's hometown, in Hokksund.
 There, my Great Grandmother Olga's school house, her grandparents graves, and an old building used to store goods for their bakery, were all still present.

 Surrounding that trip my husband and I decided to incorporate a little exploring of our own, by staying in Bergen for a few days, then crossing the country via train to Oslo where we planned to commute to Drammen by train during the family functions.
-After celebrating National Day on the 17th of May with family, we parted ways and headed north to Aalesund for a two nights.
+After celebrating National Norwegian Constitution Day on the 17th of May with family, we parted ways and headed north to Aalesund for a two nights.
 Following Norway, we made a quick stopover to Iceland before routing across the Arctic back to Alaska.

 In total we spent 2 and a half weeks indulging in Norwegian culture.
 In a lot of ways, it's like peering into Alaska's future.
 The difference?
 They have been working towards the future of their civilization for over a 1000 years, and it shows!
 Imagine a tamed Alaska, with cobblestone streets, a slower than normal pace, and infrastructure to last more than a lifetime.

 Filled with shops, restaurants, hiking trails, and the jumping point for fjord trips and tours, we spent five days exploring city streets, coffee shops, and catching up on sleep!
 With the time difference, we were awake by 5am and ready to rock.
 But Bergen, like most of west coast Norway, doesn't wake up until 10am!
 A beautiful dilemma.
 On one hand we literally had the streets to ourselves.
 Walking up and down cobblestone alleys and learning the city, there were almost NO coffee shops that opened before 9am.
-Struggle city when you're an American who relies on their coffee by 7!
+This is struggle city when you're an American who relies on their coffee by 7am!

 In addition to 400 year old buildings, I was able to spend some time shopping for the store!
 One of my favorite brands had a shop in the city center.
 I spent two days bartering, trying things on, and negotiating my bulk order to bring back to Alaska.
-I was able to get some great basic jeans, some tops and sweaters, and hair accessories that were worn by every other Norwegian woman!
+I was able to get some great basic jeans, some tops and sweaters, and hair accessories that are worn by every other Norwegian woman!

 To end our time in Bergen, Seattle's Sister City, we took the train across the country into Oslo.
 A 7hr ride that makes various 3 minute stops along the way.
 Departing at sea level, heading along the fjords into the highlands and snow-capped mountains, then dropping down into farmland and straight into the Capital City.
 A gorgeous train ride!